What is a pelvic exam?

 - HPV (human papillomavirus): This test is also used to screen for cervical cancer.
 The test looks for HPV, which can cause cell changes in the cervix.
 These cell changes can lead to cancer.

-- Sexually transmitted diseases or infections (STIs): Your doctor may swab your vagina to test for chlamydia and gonorrhea.
+- Sexually transmitted infections (STIs): Your doctor may swab your vagina to test for chlamydia and gonorrhea.